thinkmoney logo

 Start with a cupboard raid

-And don’t be shy about asking guests to bring something like bread sauce.
-It clears out their cupboards and saves you money.
+And don’t be shy about roping in your guests.
+Get them to bring the bread sauce, for example – clears their cupboards and saves you a few quid.

 Don’t fall for “festive fever”

 Supermarkets make everything look like a must-have but stick to your list.
-Avoid shopping when you’re tired or hungry – you’ll buy more and regret it later.
+Shopping when you’re tired or hungry?
+That’s a fast track to buying half the aisle and regretting it later.

-If you’re shopping closer to Christmas, start noting prices now so you know if a “discount” is real.
-And watch out for multibuys; check the price per 100g or per item to see if it’s truly a bargain.
+If you’re heading out closer to Christmas, start noting prices now so you can spot a real deal from a dodgy “discount.”
+And watch those multibuys – check the price per 100g or per item.
+Sometimes that “bargain” is just a fancy sign.

 Stack your savings